-ON1 HDR 2021 supports a number of additional file types that can be used in various locations within the app.
+ON1 HDR 2022 supports a number of additional file types that can be used in various locations within the app.
 These files are called Extras, and the file types include:

-- Presets for use within the Develop, Effects and Local Adjustments. - Borders than can be imported and used in Layers. - Textures that can be imported and used in Layers. - Look-up tables (LUTs) for use with Effects' LUTs filter. - Custom brush shapes for use in Local Adjustments layers.
+- Presets for use within the Develop, Effects and Local Adjustments. - Backgrounds that can be imported and used in HDR's Layers feature. - Borders than can be imported and used in Layers. - Textures that can be imported and used in Layers. - Look-up tables (LUTs) for use with Effects' LUTs filter. - Custom brush shapes for use in Local Adjustments layers. - Watermarks, image files (transparent PNGs) that can be used with the Watermark pane of HDR's Export function.